Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 Understanding Emotional Support Animals (ESAs) in the Workplace

 An emotional support animal is a companion animal that provides therapeutic benefits to individuals with diagnosed mental or emotional disabilities.
-Unlike service animals that perform specific tasks, ESAs offer comfort, companionship, and emotional stability simply through their presence.
+Unlike service animals that perform specific tasks, ESAs provide comfort, companionship, and emotional stability simply through their presence, no specialized training required.

 Aspect